We earn a commission from brands listed on this site. This influences the order and manner in which these listings are presented.

 Sixty-nine million US households own at least one dog, and that comes with a cost ranging from several hundred to several thousands of dollars.
 Pet insurance is a standard tool to help manage the medical expenses of caring for your furry friend, yet pet insurance is never a one-size-fits-all service, and premiums vary according to multiple factors.
 Pet breed is one of them.

-Here, we look at how pet insurance works, the factors that affect premiums for different breeds, and how you can ensure you're paying enough to cover the health and safety of your dog.
+Here, we look at how the best pet insurance providers work, the factors that affect premiums for different breeds, and how you can ensure you're paying enough to cover the health and safety of your dog.

 Photo by Avan Nee on Unsplash